DreaMinder/nuxt-payload-extractor/README.md

 ## Benefits

-✓ If you use external API to fill your project with data, even after your site have been prerendered, you need to keep your API running to make client-side navigation possible.
+✓ If you use external API to fill your project with data, even after your site has been prerendered, you need to keep your API running to make client-side navigation possible.
 With this module your API data stores along with prerendered HTML, so the issue is solved

 ✓ Increases page download speed for crawlers